-One of the signature dishes of Roman cooking, the humble Carbonara is probably one of the best known and most popular Italian pasta dishes.
+One of the signature dishes of Roman cuisine, the humble Carbonara is among the most popular Italian pasta dishes.

 Although it can be found in Italian restaurants all over the world the origins of the dish are somewhat hazy.